-- These blueberry muffins are made with sour cream and oil, so they’re very moist inside.
+- Sour Cream: These classic blueberry muffins are made with sour cream and oil, so they’re very moist inside.
 The oil and sour cream make these muffins ultra fluffy in texture without being heavy or dense.

-- While I prefer using fresh blueberries whenever I can, you can easily make these blueberry muffins with frozen blueberries.
+- Frozen Berries: While I prefer using fresh blueberries whenever I can, you can easily make these blueberry muffins with frozen blueberries.
 So versatile!

-- My favorite part of these muffins?
+- Blueberry Sauce: My favorite part of these sour cream blueberry muffins?
 The blueberry sauce that gets added in right before baking.

-- Apart from the blueberry sauce, everything else in made in just one bowl!
+- One Bowl Recipe: Apart from the blueberry sauce, everything else in made in just one bowl!

 - blueberries (you can use fresh or frozen, although I highly recommend fresh)